realDragonium/Ultraviolet/README.md

 |stateUpdateCooldown|1s|The time it will assume that the state of the server isnt changed (that server isnt offline now while it was online the last time we checked). |

+## Idea notes
+### More workers with atomic values
+Like how [prometheus does it](https://github.com/prometheus/client_golang/blob/master/prometheus/gauge.go#L82) but than for things like state or rate limit so we can have more workers working on it and increase the load even more.